How Do Lawyers Get Paid if They Lose a Case?

 At your initial consultation, you can expect the lawyer to ask you many questions about your case.
 They are making their own judgment about whether it is worth it for them to represent you.
 They do not want to devote months or years of their time and leave it empty-handed.

 There are other cases that they can take that can result in them earning money.
-If one lawyer turns you down, you should not let that discourage you from trying to contact another attorney.
+If one lawyer turns you down, you should not let that discourage you from trying to contact another law firm.
 Some attorneys may feel differently about your case.
 However, if every attorney you speak to does not want to represent you, it should tell you something about the strength of your case.

-Attorneys May End up Empty Handed After a Case
+Attorneys May End Up Empty Handed After a Case

 If you come across an attorney that makes this claim, you should be very skeptical.
 Lawyers who do not have a strong track record will not be in practice for a long time, both because they cannot find clients and because they cannot earn a living.